Key Points

 - Maternal Health Model (TMaH)

-Collectively, these 11 models are required to screen and provide follow-up referrals for diverse populations across a range of providers, health plans, and care settings.
+These models are required to screen and provide follow-up referrals for various populations across a range of providers, health plans, and care settings.

-In addition to screening and referral, enhanced social risk adjustment of provider payments also supports efforts to provide high quality, person-centered care to underserved and complex population.
+In addition to screening and referral, enhanced social risk adjustment of provider payments also supports efforts to provide high quality, person-centered care to underserved and complex populations.